 An analog clock sits in the center of the dashboard.
 Leather-upholstered seats are optional, but an overhead console is standard.
 Two cupholders appear in the front console, with two more in the backseat’s flip-down armrest.

 All-disc antilock brakes are standard.
-Seat-mounted side-impact airbags are optional and packaged with a rollover Safety Canopy side curtain-type airbag system.
+Seat-mounted side-impact airbags will become standard in fall 2006 and will be packaged with a standard rollover Safety Canopy side curtain airbag system.
 A reverse sensing system is also optional.

 Differences from Ford’s Five Hundred are modest, but the Montego feels a bit heavier.
 Its relatively taut suspension delivers a comfortable ride, apart from an occasional noteworthy bump on rougher surfaces.
 Tracking well on freeways, the Montego feels a hair more sure-footed than the Five Hundred.